Healthcare • Fractional CTO

 What we built

-Created board-ready updates and investor diligence materials
+Created board-ready weekly engineering scorecards and investor diligence materials covering architecture, reliability, security posture, and hiring velocity

 Impact

-Board and Series A investors received weekly engineering scorecards
+Board and Series A investors received weekly engineering scorecards tracking deployment frequency, SLO adherence, and hiring velocity

 Stack & capabilities